rooteduniverse1003/Android-Platform-NDK/docs/PlatformApis.md

     // List of headers to install.
 Relative to the Android.bp.
 Glob compatible.
     // The common case is "include/**/*.h".
     srcs: ["include/foo/bar/baz.h"],

+    // If true, makes the headers available to the platform but hides them from
+    // the NDK release.
+When actively developing an NDK API, `draft` should be
+    // set to true so the API isn't released until it is ready.
+It can still be
+    // used within the platform and CTS even if it is a draft.
+    //
+    // Note that false is the default, so when releasing an API this line may
+    // simply be removed.
+    draft: true,
 }
 ```